CDLUC3/ezid/doc/apidoc.2.rst

                   by exporting it to external indexing and harvesting services.
 Must be "yes" or "no";
                   defaults to "yes".
+  \   _datacenter DOIs only.
+The DataCite datacenter at which CDL.CDL
+                  the identifier is registered (or will be registered, in the case of a reserved identifier).
   === =========== ============================================ ================

 Metadata profiles